zgrigoryan/false_sharing_detection/README.md

 ## Compilation & Running

-### 1. Clone the repository (if applicable) or create the program in your local environment.
+### 1. Clone the repository or create the program in your local environment.

 ### 2. Build the program